-Find out more Search post-16 GCSE/FSQ mastery specialist programme embedding the impact online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will continue to develop their understanding of teaching for mastery and support the department and leadership in creating coherent curriculums and a culture of professional learning - You will work within your department to will develop a culture aligned to the principles of teaching for mastery - Your students will develop a secure and connected understanding of the maths they are learning and report increased confidence in using maths
+Find out more Search post-16 GCSE/FSQ mastery specialist programme embedding the impact online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will continue to develop an understanding of teaching for mastery and support the department and leadership in creating coherent curriculums and a culture of professional learning - You will work within your department to develop a culture aligned to the principles of teaching for mastery - Your students will develop a secure and connected understanding of the maths they are learning and report increased confidence in using maths The community is fully funded by the Maths Hubs Programme, so is free to participating schools.

-Non-specialists and teaching assistants can make significant contributions if they can engage in CPD that improves their understanding and teaching practices.
+// // Non-specialists and teaching assistants can make significant contributions if they can engage in CPD that improves their understanding and teaching practices.
 Maths Hubs offer invaluable support for those staff.
-Peter KendrickHead of maths at Penwortham Priory Academy
+Peter Kendrick Head of maths at Penwortham Priory Academy ncetm.org.uk | @NCETM

-Early Years Teachers

-Develop mathematical subject knowledge and pedagogy

-What is involved?
+Specialist Knowledge for Teaching Mathematics (SKTM) Early Years Teachers Develop mathematical subject knowledge and pedagogy What is involved?